inblockio/aqua-cheque/README.md

 **Template for quickly getting started with developing WAVS Rust applications**

-A comprehensive template for developing WAVS (WebAssembly AVS) applications using Rust and Solidity.
+A comprehensive template for developing WAVS (WebAssembly AVS) applications using Rust and Solidity on Linux and MacOS.
 This template provides a pre-configured development environment with integrated testing frameworks for both Rust and Solidity components.

 ## System Requirements